Comprehensive Women's Health

 If you have previously had a C-section for delivery of your baby, but are interested in a trial to labor after Caesarean, you may be a candidate for vaginal birth after Caesarean (VBAC).
-Dr. Lana Powell and Dr. Soyoun Lee at Comprehensive Women’s Health in Oxford and Birmingham, Michigan, want to work with you for the best possible delivery for your little one and you.
-Call either office to schedule an appointment with Dr. Powell or Dr. Lee for more information about your delivery options.
+Dr. Lana Powell at Comprehensive Women’s Health in Oxford and Birmingham, Michigan, want to work with you for the best possible delivery for your little one and you.
+Call either office to schedule an appointment with Dr. Powell for more information about your delivery options.

 VBAC refers to delivering your baby vaginally after you have previously had a Caesarean delivery.
 Many women consider VBAC because of a shorter recovery time after delivery and a lower risk of surgical complications.
 If you are planning on having more children, VBAC reduces the risk of scarring from C-section surgery.
-VBAC is not for every woman, but Dr. Powell or Dr. Lee explain if you are a candidate for VBAC.
+VBAC is not for every woman, but Dr. Powell will explain if you are a candidate for VBAC.

-Dr. Lee or Dr. Powell discuss reasons you may want to consider VBAC, including if you are pregnant with only one baby, or if you do not have a high, vertical uterine incision or a prior uterine rupture.
+Dr. Powell will discuss reasons you may want to consider VBAC, including if you are pregnant with only one baby, or if you do not have a high, vertical uterine incision or a prior uterine rupture.

 If you have had more than one C-section or if you are carrying triplets or a higher order of multiples, the team at Comprehensive Women’s Health recommend a planned C-section.
 Other factors decrease your likelihood of VBAC such as: